Schlickmann/rocketshoes/readme.md

 # Rocketshoes

-Fake shoes shop website.
+Fake e-commerce website.
 Project created with the purpose of playing around with ReactJS and Redux/Redux-Saga.

 - [x] ReactJS;
 - [x] Redux;